anjalee-kulasinghe/portfolio-project2-quiz-saga/README.md

   * When I was doing the modification to the script file related to the game, it did not collect the questions and answers from the array.
 The problem was overwriting the original array every time  started the quiz.
 To fix the problem, I had to store the randomly selected five questions in a separate array called `selectedQuestions`.
   * Countdown timer did not stop when the user selected an answer.
 I added `clearInterval` to clear the timer when the player selects an answer and to ensure that the timer stops in that case.

-* **Unfixed Bugs**

-When I checked my site on a Samsung Galaxy S23 Ultra with the Samsung browser, I found out that the navigation was not responsive properly.
-Even though the navigation is fixed to the top, it is sometimes hidden in the address bar.
-I have to pull it down when I need to use the navigation bar.

 ## Deployment
 * The site was deployed to Git Hub pages using the following steps: